 - Don’t call emergency hotlines.
 Suicide hotlines are off limits.
 Come on, do you really want to tie up the lines at a place that tries to keep people from killing themselves?
 Don’t mess with hotlines that are designed to help people.
 You’re not being original at all when you pretend that you want to kill yourself to a hotline worker.
 It’s been done a bazillion times before.
 Check out this article where Carlito from Madhouse Radio was arrested for prank calling an anger management hotline.
 If you can get arrested for prank calling something as silly as an anger management line, then you can definitely get arrested for calling a suicide hotline.

-- Don't cause damage.
+- Don’t cause damage.
 Some prank callers have shown us that people are gullible and will fall for absolutely anything if you sound authoritative enough.
 This tidbit of information is good to know and will aid you in making hilarious, epic prank calls.
 However, you should never exploit this fact to cause another person damage property or hurt people.
 PrankNet is known for causing people to pull fire alarms, set off sprinklers and break hotel windows.
 Members of PrankNet are also known for doing serious jail time for calls like these.
 Other prank callers have succeeded in making store employees cut wires on their computers with scissors or destroy items around them.
 One prank caller even convinced fast food managers to sexually assault his employees while he listened.
-Don't do things like this!
-It's fun to exploit the stupidity of humans, but you should stick to making them do things that are hilarious, rather than things that are harmful or destructive and things that will get you arrested.
+Don’t do things like this!
+It’s fun to exploit the stupidity of humans, but you should stick to making them do things that are hilarious, rather than things that actually hurt people.

 - Avoid the police at all costs.
 Your prank call victims will often overreact and call the police even if you’re doing your best by not making threats and not involving the police.
 When you think this is a possibility with your victim, maybe it’s time to let them know that they’ve been pranked.
 Explain to them that you’re not really who you say you are and that you’re simply a prank caller who chose them at random and that their calls to the police will be pointless since you’re on the other side of the country.
 Apologize, laugh at them, and move on.